rust-lang/types-team/README.md

-# Traits Working Group
+# Types Team

-# Scope and purpose
+## Scope and purpose

-The **traits** working group is dedicated to improving the trait system implementation in rustc.
-This working group is a collaboration between the [lang team] and the compiler team.
+The **types** team is dedicated to improving the trait system implementation in rustc.
+This team is a collaboration between the [lang team] and the compiler team.
 We have a number of inter-related
 goals: